MLT Kannangara Memorial Gold Medal & Scholarship

 The award will consist of Scholarship amount awarded to a Physics special (any concentration) student pursuing a four-year Special Degree Program offered by the Department of Physics, UoC.
 Scholarship recipient will be selected at the start of the third year and the scholarship will be offered up to two years (i.e., up to 24 months covering the third and fourth years).
 We will name the scholarship as the “Professor M L T Kannangara Memorial Scholarship” for students enrolled in the special degree in Physics Program.

-He actively participated in the advancement of science in Sri Lanka and is a Founder Fellow of the National Academy of Sciences of Sri Lanka.
+He served as the President, SLAAS Section E in 1963 and was elevated to be a Fellow of the Institute of Physics, London in 1971.
+He was the controlling Chief Examiner of the GCE A/L Examination Physics paper in 1974 and 1975.
+He actively participated in the advancement of science at all levels in Sri Lanka and was also a Founder Fellow of the National Academy of Sciences of Sri Lanka in 1977.
 In 1994, University of Colombo conferred Professor Kannangara an Honorary DSc.

 Although, carrying out high quality scientific research in developing countries like Sri Lanka, especially in fundamental fields like physics, was considered almost impossible, Professor Kannangara led a healthy research program throughout his career.
 In the 1960’s, together with his colleagues, Professor Kannangara published a series of papers in the Journal of Geophysical Research, (a leading journal of Geophysical research) on geomagnetic micro-pulsations based on observations taken close to the geomagnetic equator, which runs through Sri Lanka.
 Professor Kannangara amply demonstrated that quality research carried out from Sri Lanka could be published in highly recognized international journals.
 Later, as Head of the Department of Physics, he was instrumental in initiating an extremely successful international research collaboration with Sweden.
 Many current and previous members of the Department of Physics have benefited from that collaboration. in addition many students benefited from the state of the art equipment received by department of Physics from Sweden.